w3c/window-management/security_and_privacy.md

 ## 2.13 How does this specification distinguish between behavior in first-party and third-party contexts?

-Only first-party contexts should be able to control window placement.
-Third party contexts in iframes can already discern information about the dimensions of their frame; nothing in this proposal should affect that.
+Only first-party contexts can generally control the window's placement.
+Third party contexts in iframes can already discern the dimensions of their frame;
+nothing in this proposal should affect that.
+Additionally, third party contexts can request element fullscreen (with the `allowfullscreen` feature policy) and open and place popup windows; this proposal extends those functionalities for cross-screen requests, with similar permission requirements to the first-party context of the main frame.

 ## 2.14 How does this specification work in the context of a user agent’s Private \ Browsing or "incognito" mode?

-The behavior should be the same as for regular mode.
+The behavior should be the same as for regular mode, except that the user agent should not persist permission data and should request permission every session.

 ## 2.15 Does this specification have a "Security Considerations" and "Privacy Considerations" section?